Temple on piece of rock fallen from Sanjeevani parvat

 War in Lanka during Ramayana

-During the course of war, Ravana had lost many of his able warriors, and Sri Rama's side was seeing the face of victory.
+During the war, Ravana had lost many of his able warriors, and Sri Rama's side was seeing the face of victory.
 Even then Ravana did not feel the necessity to surrender because of his vanity and unfound pride in Sri Sita Devi's capture.
 He sends for Inderjeet [Maganath] his only son now left behind with him.
 He instructs Inderjeet to march forward for the Warfield and blesses him for the victory.

 Inderjeet in Warfield

 Sri Veera Anjaneya Swamy Temple, Aragonda, Chitoor, Andhra Pradesh The son of Ravana who had won Lord Indra the leader of Devas gets the name Inderjeet, meaning the one who had won Indra.
-Inderjeet enters the war field with all paraphernalia; matching to his pomp he was skilful in the warfare also.
-On the other side, Sri Rama was carried by Sri Hanuman and Sri Lakshmana was carried by Angadhan and was in the forefront.
+Inderjeet enters the war field with all paraphernalia; matching his pomp he was skilful in the warfare also.
+On the other side, Sri Rama was carried by Sri Hanuman, and Sri Lakshmana was carried by Angadhan and was in the forefront.
 Neelan was asked by Sri Rama to be the back force.
-When Inderjeet faces Sri Rama and Lakshmana, he could not control wondering at the skill with which these two were fighting.
+When Inderjeet faces Sri Rama and Lakshmana, he cannot control wondering at the skill with which these two were fighting.
 But in the back of his mind he was thinking about the killing of his brothers and dear uncles by these two, the thought compounded as revenge.
 After a protracted fight with Lakshmana, Inderjeet leaves the field through his magical power.
-On the sunset, Sri Rama leaves the battle field leaving Lakshmana to take stock of the effects of day's war.
+On the sunset, Sri Rama leaves the battlefield leaving Lakshmana to take stock of the effects of the day's war.
 On return to the palace, Inderjeet sends Mahendra to the war field.

 War continues